 REFRESHMENTS: Except in the lobby and hallway all food, drink, candy, gum, and/or any other food item(s) are NOT permitted in the SRWC activity areas due to the high volume of members and the accompanying need for high levels of custodial services, as well as to prolong the life of the facility and the equipment it contains.

 PLASTIC WATER BOTTLES: Non–breakable, plastic, leak–proof drinking containers, which hold water, are allowable.
 Glass containers and bottles are strictly prohibited.

-SMOKING: The use of tobacco or tobacco products in any form is prohibited in the SRFC and all Recreational Sports programs.
-In accordance with University policy, smoking is prohibited within 20 feet of the SRFC.
+SMOKING: The use of tobacco or tobacco products in any form is prohibited in the SRWC and all Recreation & Wellness programs.
+In accordance with University policy, smoking is prohibited within 20 feet of the SRWC.

 LOCKERS: Day–Use lockers are available on the following basis:

 Large personal (bring–your–own–padlock) lockers are available for no charge in the locker rooms.